Ririn Amelia

 Ririn Amelia (born 24 December 1993) is an Indonesian badminton player affiliated with Djarum club.
 She was the gold medalist at the 2011 Asian Junior Championships in the mixed doubles event with her partner Lukhi Apri Nugroho.

+Career

+In September 2023, Ririn Amelia and her partner Marsheilla Gischa Islami lost at the first round of Indonesia Masters Super 100 I from Chinese Taipei pair Sung Yu-hsuan and Wang Szu-min in straight games.